 Boasting jaw-dropping scenery and some of the planet’s most iconic wildlife, southern Africa makes for an unforgettable family adventure.
 On this action-packed journey, venture to South Africa to seek out the legendary “big five” on safari, soak up the charms of cosmopolitan Cape Town, and see penguins march along Boulders Beach.
 Then top off your journey in Zimbabwe with a tour of thundering Victoria Falls.

-Your Journeys Highlight Moment: Jane Goodall Chimp Eden Tour, Nelspruit
+Your Family Journeys Moment: Jane Goodall Chimp Eden Tour, Nelspruit

-Your Journeys Highlight Moment: Cradle of Humankind Experience, Johannesburg
+Your Family Journeys Moment: Cradle of Humankind Experience, Johannesburg

 Your Foodie Moment: Traditional South Africa Braai (Barbecue), Johannesburg.
 Arrival transfer.
 Excursion to Cape Point including the penguins at Boulders Beach.
 Kruger National Park wildlife safari drives in open vehicle.
 Tour of Victoria Falls.
 Internal flights.
 All transport between destinations and to/from included activities.